 September 30th was the deadline to provide ideas for the Disability Inclusion Action Plan.
 The above wordle is what is most important to us.
-All Canadians were invited to fill out the survey (link to survey) due Thursday, September 30th, 2021; for some, people we encouraged to submit a video (as some found the survey too hard to fill out).Here is our video as well as a plain language is below.
+All Canadians were invited to fill out the survey (link to survey) due Thursday, September 30th, 2021; for some, people we encouraged to submit a video (as some found the survey too hard to fill out).Here is our video as well as a plain language graphic below.

 Plain Language Guide

 We talked about income, employment, mental health and pharma-care, public transit, and access.